 DO have your septic tank pumped every 3-5 years.
-We highly recommend Irwin Septic for this service!
 If you have an aerobic system, make sure you have it regularly inspected and maintenanced every 6 months.

 DO stagger the use of water-generating appliances.
 Especially if your tank is overdue to be pumped.

 DO call a professional DEQ certified contractor for installations and repairs or if you suspect your system is failing.
 100% of the DIY septic systems we see end up costing the homeowner so much more money than they wanted to spend.

 DO keep a detailed record of repairs, pumpings, inspections, permits issued and other maintenance records.

 DO keep a sketch of your system with your maintenance records.
 This comes in handy for maintenance and repairs.
 If you don’t have a drawing, you can contact DEQ to see if there is a record on file.
 NOTE: If DEQ has no records on your septic system, it is: 1.
 An old system that was installed before all of the regulations were in place.
 2. An illegal system installed by someone not certified.
 If your house is new-ish, this is a huge red flag.

 DON’T use your dishwasher, shower, washing machine and toilet at the same time.
 All the extra water will really strain your septic system.